RanaMohamad21/Student-Dashboard/README.md

 - Set up MongoDB Atlas:

 Create a MongoDB Atlas account (if you haven't already) and set up a database cluster.
-Copy the connection string provided by MongoDB Atlas and add it to the .env file in the backend directory: bash
+Copy the connection string provided by MongoDB Atlas and add it to the .env file in the backend directory.
-Copy code
-MONGODB_URI=<your-mongo-atlas-connection-string>

 ## Running the Application:
 -Start the backend server: